(Left) Nobuyuki Okizono

 - In July, MRY cooperated in conducting a three-day study of dragonfly flight patterns (In the study, investigators visually checked and caught dragonflies to trace their species condition of arrival, and travel between survey points).

-- In November, Yokohama City held an eco-tour for its residents (with the participation of 40 residents and city group members), whose program also included an on-site observation of the biotope on the premises of MRY.
+- In November, Yokohama City held an eco-tour for its residents (with 40 participants including NGO members), whose program also included an on-site observation of the biotope on the premises of MRY.
 MRY thus helped promote people's awareness of the biodiversity conservation efforts made by Yokohama City.

 - *1In Yokohama City, the Keihin Afforestation Project has been carried out since 2005.
 This project regards the green spaces on corporate properties and the facilities open to the public in the Keihin district (Tokyo-Yokohama) as important regional assets, and aims to increase and use these assets including public green spaces and waterfronts so as to build forests in this district and pass them on to future generations, through joint efforts by companies, citizens, and local governments.